Ai-Layer-Labs/think-staking-audit/docs/architecture_overview.md

 ---

-This architecture provides a robust foundation for the Think Token staking ecosystem, with careful attention to security, efficiency, and future extensibility.
+This architecture provides a robust foundation, with careful attention to security, efficiency, and future extensibility.
 The separation between business logic and data storage ensures that the system can evolve while maintaining data integrity and user trust.